-Dataflow is a fully-managed service to execute pipelines within the Google Cloud Platform ecosystem.
-It is a service which is fully dedicated towards transforming and enriching data in stream (real time) and batch (historical) modes.
+Dataflow is a fully managed service to execute pipelines within the Google Cloud Platform ecosystem.
+It is a service that is fully dedicated to transforming and enriching data in stream (real-time) and batch (historical) modes.
 It is a serverless approach where users can focus on programming instead of managing server clusters, can be integrated with Stackdriver, which lets you monitor and troubleshoot pipelines as they are running.
 It acts as a convenient integration point where Tensorflow machine learning models can be added to process data pipelines.

 Here’s an overview of what we know about dataflow: